ShilohCadere/ShilohCadere/README.md

 ## Let’s Connect
 If you’re working on genomics, clinical pipelines, or bioinformatics infrastructure, I’m open to collaboration and remote opportunities.

----
-4. Optimize for ATS + recruiter scanning